radarsu/atlas-protocol/explanations/TYPES-OF-APPS.md

 *Communicating with storage, but processing logic runs on a remote (verifiable) server.*

-Data is still user-owned, but the computation is too heavy for a phone (for example training a private AI model or indexing millions of decentralized posts).
+Data is still user-owned, but the computation is too heavy for a device (indexing millions of decentralized posts into algorithms, more non-standard features).
 Apps use transparent, known, and generally verifiable algorithms.

 ## Group 4: Platform-Locked Apps (Legacy Model)